FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 For me it is often a joyful sight to see how young, up and coming data scientists jump right into the feature engineering when facing some new supervised learning problem... but it also makes me contemplating.
-So full of vigour and enthusiasm, they are often completely absorbed by the idea of minimizing whatever metric they were given or maybe some random metric they chose themselves, like the [root-mean-square error (RMSE)].
+So full of vigour and enthusiasm, they are often completely absorbed by the idea of minimizing whatever error measure they were given or maybe some random one they chose themselves, like the [root-mean-square error (RMSE)].
 In their drive, they construct many derived features using clever transformations and sometimes they do not even stop at the target variable.
 Why should they?
-If the target variable is for instance positive and quite right-skewed, why not transform it using the logarithm to make it more normally distributed?
+If the target variable is for instance non-negative and quite right-skewed, why not transform it using the logarithm to make it more normally distributed?
 Isn't this better or even required for simple models like linear regression, anyways?
 A little $\log$ never killed dog, so what could possibly go wrong?